anderspitman/awesome-tunneling/README.md

+**UPDATE 2026-08-10:** I did a massive amound of backlog cleanup over the weekend.
+I used AI to help with automation and write comments, but I tried to make all the yes/no decisions myself.
+Some things almost certainly slipped through the cracks.
+If you feel your issue/PR was closed in error, please comment so I can take a closer look.

 **UPDATE 2026-02-16:** Given the sensitive nature of tunneling tools, I'm going to start requiring at least 100 GitHub stars on any new additions.
 Projects not hosted on GitHub and commercial offerings will be handled case-by-case.
 Feel free to open an issue if you see a problem with this policy.

 # What is this list for